Mark Neville: Fancy Pictures

 In 2011 Neville spent three months working on the front line in Afghanistan, as an official war artist, making the project Helmand.
 Two projects for the USA are also included.
 Invited by the Andy Warhol Museum in 2012, Neville examined social divisions in Pittsburgh, while the photo-essay Here is London, commissioned by The New York Times Magazine, echoes the style of the celebrated photographers who documented the boom and bust of the 1970s and ’80s.

-The book contains an extended conversation between Mark Neville and David Campany, covering all aspect of Neville’s practice.
+The book contains an extended conversation between Mark Neville and David Campany, covering all aspects of Neville’s practice.

 192 pages, 95 images; Hardback 36.3 x 29.8 cm; English language text; ISBN 978-3-86930-908-8